Skip to main content

 REGISTER FOR SEASON 2 MEETINGS HERE

-In Season 2 of the i2x FIRST, we will be focusing on:
+In Season 2 of the i2x FIRST, we will focus on:

 • conformity assessment with applicable interconnection standards, as per IEEE P2800.2